-Skirt - Mid-calf, dark navy poly/wool blend straight skirt with two front and side zip (security) pocket.
+Skirt - Mid-calf, dark navy poly/wool blend straight skirt with two front pleats and side zip (security) pocket.
 Skirt to be worn on the waist.
-Skirt length altered, must be worn mid-calf.

-Blouse - White polyester shaped blouse with College logo on bottom left hem.
+Skirt length not to be altered, must be worn mid-calf.
+Blouse - White polyester shaped blouse with College logo on bottom left front hem.
 To be worn out over skirt.